kelseyhightower/nomad-on-kubernetes/docs/04-nomad-infrastructure.md

   --from-file=nomad-key.pem
 ```

-Use the `kubectl` to verify the secrets have been created:
+Use the `kubectl` command to verify the secrets have been created:

 ```
 kubectl get secrets